 The following screenshot is an example of what is displayed after you switch on the toggle in the External UAG section.

-- Select your two-factor authentication method in the drop-down list.
+- Select your two-factor authentication type, Radius or RSA SecurID.

-- In the Name field, enter an identifying name for this configuration.
+- In the Configuration Name field, enter an identifying name for this configuration.

 - In the Properties section, specify details related to the end users' interaction with the login screen they will use to authenticate for access.